The skyscrapers of Benidorm are spectacular - a mini-Manhattan on the Mediterranean. Here are my top six places to catch some amazing views.

 Look out to sea from anywhere along the Benidorm beachfront and you'll see El Islote de Benidorm.
 Jump on a ferry for a quick visit - and see Benidorm from a different perspective.

-If you want the best sea views on the Costa Blanca, head for a lighthouse.
-This route features no fewer than seven, from Denia in the north to Santa Pola in the south
+For the best sea views on the Costa Blanca, head for a lighthouse, especially at sunset.
+This route features seven, from Denia to Santa Pola.